GitKarIn/e-device2/_book/04-survey123.md

    <td style="text-align:left;min-width: 4.5cm; max-width: 5cm; "> Survey responses submitted to the web-based database from a user's device can be edited from the Sent folder in the Survey123 field app

 The owner of a survey can also edit any responses sent for their survey on the survey's Data page on the Survey123 website, or in the web app using URL parameters.   https://doc.arcgis.com/en/survey123/browser/get-answers/editexistingdata.htm </td>
-   <td style="text-align:left;min-width: 4.5cm; max-width: 5cm; "> In trial demo: User noted that it was not possible to view the full list of fish lengths, and it was not easy to edit responses ‘on-the-fly’) (Appendix: 3) </td>
+   <td style="text-align:left;min-width: 4.5cm; max-width: 5cm; "> In trial demo: User noted that it was not possible to view the full list of fish lengths, and it was not easy to edit responses ‘on-the-fly’) [See Yolo BiPass Survey123 Demo](#yoldem)) </td>
    <td style="text-align:left;min-width: 2cm; ">  </td>
    <td style="text-align:left;min-width: 3cm; ">  </td>
   </tr>